Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Other Treatments and Guidelines

-- Two new endobronchial valve systems have recently been approved by the FDA for people with severe COPD (Zephyr and Spiration).
+- Two new endobronchial valve systems have recently been approved by the FDA for people with severe COPD, specifically those with advanced emphysema (Zephyr and Spiration).

 - The American College of Physicians (ACP), American College of Chest Physicians (ACCP), American Thoracic Society (ATS), and European Respiratory Society (ERS), have produced clinical guidelines for the diagnosis and management of COPD.
 They stress the importance of patient history and physical examination for predicting airflow obstruction, spirometry for screening or diagnosis of COPD, and assessing management strategies including inhaled medications, pulmonary rehabilitation and supplemental oxygen.